locomote/fun_with_json_api/README.md

 }
 ```

-Into parameters than can create/update a `Article`:
+Into parameters than can create/update an `Article`:

 ```
 {